linreal/cascade-editor/docs/RichTextSpans.md

 - `Custom.payload` is an opaque JSON string.
 The core layer never parses it — serialization layer handles conversion.
 - **Kind-based matching for Highlight:** `SpanStyle.kindMatches(a, b)` treats all `Highlight` instances as equivalent regardless of `colorArgb`.
 This is used throughout algorithms, formatting state, and toggle logic.
 Link merge identity still uses exact `Link(url)` equality so same-URL links can merge and different URLs remain distinct.
 - `Highlight.colorArgb` is retained for serialization backward compatibility but ignored at render time — the theme's `CascadeEditorColors.highlight` controls the visual color.
-- `Link.url` stores only the normalized URL.
+- `Link.url` stores the target exactly as validated for its call site.
 The visible link title remains the covered `TextSpan` range, so title text cannot drift from duplicated span metadata.
-- `LinkUrlPolicy.validate(...)` is the shared URL policy for producing normalized URLs and stable `LinkValidationError` values.
-The policy is permissive (Slack-style): anything non-blank is accepted.
-Inputs that already contain `://` are kept verbatim after trimming; everything else is normalized by prepending `https://`.
+- `LinkUrlPolicy` has two contracts. `validate(...)` handles user entry and prepends `https://` when the non-blank input has no `://`. `validateStoredTarget(...)` handles JSON/HTML/Markdown persistence: it trims and rejects blank input but otherwise preserves relative paths, fragments, `mailto:`, `tel:`, and custom schemes exactly.
 The only `LinkValidationError` is `Blank`.
 Blocking unsafe schemes, allowlists, and similar policy decisions are deferred to consumer-side opening callbacks (`onOpenLink`).
 - `SpanStyle.kindKey(Link(url))` uses the full link style, so same-URL links share merge identity and different URLs stay distinct.
 Link-wide operation matching, such as removing or querying all links regardless of URL, is handled inside `SpanAlgorithms` rather than by changing this merge key.

 > **Source compatibility note.** `SpanStyle` is a public sealed interface; adding `Link(url)` introduces a new exhaustive `when` case.
 Consumers who match `SpanStyle` exhaustively need to add a `Link` branch (or an `else`) to compile against this version.
 Custom `SpanStyle.Custom` consumers are unaffected.